 [Regulation 3G inserted in Gazette 29 Dec 2006 p.
 5871-2.]

 3H.
-Suspension of a re-socialisation programme
+Suspension of re-socialisation programme

 (1) The CEO or the Board may, at any time during a prisoner’s participation in a re-socialisation programme and for any reason, suspend the programme in relation to the prisoner.